-Through our Career Pathways Program we seek to achieve a twofold goal: to assist students in discerning their vocations and to enable them—through internships, specialized programs, mentors, and seminars—to set out on the path of that vocation.
+Through our Career Pathways Program we seek to achieve a twofold goal: to assist students in discerning their vocations and to enable them to set out on the path of that vocation.

-Each student meets one-on-one with our Career Pathway Coordinator, Eric Buck.
-Through the initial meeting and those that follow, Mr. Buck will get to know the student’s unique qualities and interests, provide vocational guidance, assist the student in creating a résumé and cover letter, and guide the student toward both internships and postgraduate jobs.
+We invite students to meet one-on-one with our Career Pathway Coordinator.
+Through the initial meeting and those that follow, the coordinator will get to know the student’s qualities and interests, provide vocational guidance, direct the student to in-house experts in creating a résumé and cover letter, and guide the student toward internships, graduate study, or postgraduate jobs as appropriate.

 “The Career Pathways program at Magdalen College has given me great assurance and preparation for all opportunities that may present themselves in the future.
 In my time here at the college I believe I have been given the instruments to carry myself as a spiritual person in a practical world.”

-Initially, we meet one-on-one with each student, getting to know him or her, with the goal of enabling each student to discover his or her vocational pathway.
+Initially, we meet one-on-one with an interested student, getting to know him or her with the goal of enabling each student to discover his or her vocational pathway.

-We then research and communicate the internship opportunities, pre-professional programs, and employment opportunities to each student.
+We communicate the internship opportunities, pre-professional programs, and employment opportunities to each student.

-We prepare students by guiding them through the steps required to apply for a professional position: writing a resume and cover letter, leading each in a mock interview, mentoring them in regards to social etiquette, and assisting them with maintaining and developing professional relationships.
+We prepare students by guiding them through the steps required to apply for a professional position: writing a resume and cover letter and leading mock interviews.

 We invite speakers to campus who assist students as they plan for post-graduate employment.

-We offer additional seminars and provide resources for students discerning graduate school and religious vocations.
+We offer additional seminars and resources for students discerning graduate school and religious vocations.